When to see it

 The Royal Ballet Principal answers your questions before her return to the stage in Romeo and Juliet.

-Chroma is a one act contemporary ballet, created by Wayne McGregor for the Royal Ballet.
-The ballet received its premiere at the Royal Opera House, Covent Garden, on 17 November 2006.
+Chroma is a one-act contemporary ballet created by Wayne McGregor for the Royal Ballet.
+The work received its premiere at the Royal Opera House, Covent Garden on 17 November 2006.
 The ballet is performed to a combination of original music by Joby Talbot and arrangements of music by Jack White of the White Stripes, with orchestrations by Christopher Austin.
 The ballet was a great success, achieving a number of notable award nominations.